dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 So what's it picking up?
 1. (red) Alexandar Georgiev, at 10 games and .918 SV% is a strong-performing backup, but didn't play much.
-2. (green) Tuuka Rask this year was a starting goalie with a good save percentage at .917.
+2. (green) Tukka Rask this year was a starting goalie with a good save percentage at .917.
 3. (blue) Dylan Ferguson we know from before as the 9:14 min, two shots, one goal.
 4. (purple) Anton Forsberg,  at 35 games is borderline starter, basically sharing duties.
 His save percentage is a bit lower at .908.

-This begins to tell a story about about these 90 numeric variables in our dataset.
-It tells us most of their variation is around a ton of highly correllated variables.
-This makes sense - in general, the better you play, the more games you play, more shots you face, more saves, more 5v5 shots, more faceoffs, etc.
+This begins to tell a story about about these 90 numeric variables in our data set.
+It tells us most of their variation is around a ton of highly correlated variables.
+This makes sense - in general, the better you play, the more games you play, more shots you face, more saves, more 5v5 shots, more face offs, etc.

-Basically these clusterings are telling us something about the limitation of questons these data can answer without further feature engineering and additional variables.
+Basically these clusterings are telling us something about the limitation of questions these data can answer without further feature engineering and additional variables.
 Most variation is around games played and a bit around success of performance in those games played.
 Everyone is tall, and granularity is only at the inch level, so it seems height isn't the biggest area of variation.